Dean’s Office: Qatar Pavilion 218 - (504) 520-7500 - https://www.xula.edu/collegeofpharmacy

 - Critically evaluate and apply the ethical considerations in science for both clinical and basic research studies.

 Admission to the M.S. in Pharmaceutical Science Program

-The admissions requirements consist of official transcripts that indicate the completion of an undergraduate degree in pharmacy, chemistry, biology, or a related discipline, a minimum cumulative GPA of 3.0, official GRE scores, a personal statement, and three (3) letters of recommendation.
+The admissions requirements consist of official transcripts that indicate the completion of an undergraduate degree in pharmacy, chemistry, biology, or a related discipline, a preferred cumulative GPA of 3.0, official GRE scores, a personal statement, and three (3) letters of recommendation.
 Applicants must have demonstrated proficiency in verbal and written English and in fundamental scientific areas such as organic and physical chemistry, biochemistry, biology, mathematics, statistics and computer science.

 International applicants will be required to submit information consistent with those items listed in the University Catalog; this includes official TOEFL (Test of English as a Foreign Language) scores.

 For the MS of Pharmaceutical Sciences, a maximum of 9 graduate credit hours will be accepted for graduate transfer credit from incoming and continuing students, pending course review by COP faculty members with related expertise.
 Any graduate courses taken at other institutions while in the MS program are subject to prior approval by the division chair or dean of the college of pharmacy.
 Transfer credit cannot be used to replace any requirements directly related to thesis research.

 Requirements for the Master of Science in Pharmaceutical Science

 To graduate, students must complete 30 credit hours of coursework that includes 12 credit hours of core courses, 6 hours of thesis research, and 12 credit hours of pharmaceutical sciences electives.
 Students must maintain a minimum 3.0 average and remain in good academic standing with the program.

 Master of Science